mike-haynes2/mike-haynes2.github.io/_pages/cv.md

 {% include base_path %}

-I am currently a postdoctoral scholar at the Space Sciences Laboratory at the University of California, Berkeley.
+I am currently an Assistant Research Scientist at the Space Sciences Laboratory at the University of California, Berkeley.

 [My most-recently updated CV can be found here](http://lukeliuzzo.github.io/files/Liuzzo_CV.pdf)